kubevela/kubevela.github.io/docs/platform-engineers/operations/observability.md

 ## What's Next

-- [**Installation of Observability Addons**](./o11y/installation): Guide for how to install observability addons in your KubeVela system.
+- [**Enable Observability Addons**](./o11y/installation): Guide for how to install observability addons in your KubeVela system.

-- [**Out-of-Box Observability**](./o11y/out-of-the-box): Guide for how to use pre-installed dashboards to monitor your system and applications.
+- [**Out-of-Box Dashboards**](./o11y/out-of-the-box): Guide for how to use pre-installed dashboards to monitor your system and applications.

-- [**Customize Metrics**](./o11y/metrics): Guide for customizing the process of collecting metrics for your application.
+- [**Metrics Collection**](./o11y/metrics): Guide for customizing the process of collecting metrics for your application.

-- [**Customize Logging**](./o11y/logging): Guide for how to customize the log collecting rules for your application.
+- [**Log Collection**](./o11y/logging): Guide for how to customize the log collecting rules for your application.

 - [**Customize Dashboard**](./o11y/dashboard): Guide for creating your customized dashboards for applications.

-- [**Integrate Existing Observability Service**](./o11y/integration): Guide for integrating your existing infrastructure to KubeVela, when you already have Prometheus or Grafana before installing addons.
+- [**Integration Existing Observability Service**](./o11y/integration): Guide for integrating your existing infrastructure to KubeVela, when you already have Prometheus or Grafana before installing addons.